-After complete this course the participant will be able to write a research proposal in english to fulfil the program requirements.
+After completing this course, the participant will be able to write a research proposal in english to fulfil the program requirements.

-Writing the background and significance, research question, objectives and hypotheses of the dental research project, to demonstrate research design and methodology as well as the expected outcome, research funds and total time to finish the proposal.
+Writing the background and significance, research question, objectives, and hypotheses of the dental research project, to demonstrate research design and methodology as well as the expected outcome, research funds and total time to finish the proposal.